jhnbyrn/951-KLR-PAGES/dme_fuel_enrichments_code_walkthrough.md

 	mul	ab
 ```

-Don't forget that the map read routine 051D always leaves r2 incremented from it's previous input, so the second map read call here read map 86.
+Don't forget that the map read routine 051D always leaves r2 incremented from its previous input, so the second map read here read map 86.

 The __mul ab__ instruction leaves the high byte in b and the low byte in a.